 More on Energy

-WASHINGTON, D.C. – Today Congressman Kevin Cramer introduced the Natural Gas Gathering Enhancement Act in the U.S. House of Representatives.
-The legislation would reduce the loss of natural gas due to flaring and venting by expediting permits for pipelines on Federal and Indian land.
-The companion bill was introduced in the Senate earlier this month by Senators John Hoeven (ND), John Barrasso (WY), and Mike Enzi (WY).
+WASHINGTON, D.C. – A bill introduced by Congressman Kevin Cramer to expedite natural gas gathering line permitting received a hearing today in the House Natural Resources Subcommittee on Energy and Mineral Resources.
+The Natural Gas Gathering Enhancement Act would reduce the loss of natural gas due to flaring and venting by expediting permits for pipelines on Federal and Indian land.
+The companion bill was introduced in the Senate earlier this year by Senators John Hoeven (ND), John Barrasso (WY), and Mike Enzi (WY).